 As we all know, Cape Town is experiencing one of the worst water shortages in decades.
-Although we’ve had a little rain around of late, it is nowhere near enough.
+Although we’ve had a little rain around of late, it is nowhere near enough and dam levels remain alarmingly low.

-In light of the water shortages, we thought we’d compile another #FixForwardFix with some handy tips and tricks to help you reduce your household water consumption.
+In light of the water shortages and the rapidly approaching end of year holidays, we thought we’d compile another #FixForwardFix with some handy tips and tricks to help you reduce your household water consumption.

 1. Conduct a ‘water audit’ at home.
 How much is your average consumption, based on your utility bill?
 Make a note of your water use for a week and look at how you could cut back on certain things.
 Generally, between 40 and 60% of water use at home is considered non-essential (filling pools, washing cars etc).